The Altar and the Door: Release and sales

 The Altar and the Door was released on August 28, 2007.
 It sold 129,000 copies in its first week, debuting at number two on the Billboard 200, behind only the soundtrack to High School Musical 2.
 It also debuted atop the Billboard Christian Albums chart and at number two on the Billboard Digital Albums chart.
 It was the band's largest sales week and highest charting album to date, easily beating 2005's Lifesong which debuted at number nine and sold 71,000 copies in its first week.
 It was also the largest number of first-week sales achieved by a Christian artist without support from secular media, with roughly 70% of its first-week sales coming from Christian stores.
 In its second week, The Altar and the Door sold 41,000 copies.
 It topped the Billboard Christian Albums chart for 12 non-consecutive weeks from 2007–2008.
 As a result of the album being offered as a discount at Family Christian Stores, The Altar and the Door topped the Billboard Catalog Albums chart in 2010; it spent a total of five non-consecutive weeks atop that chart.
 It has been certified Platinum by the Recording Industry Association of America (RIAA), signifying shipments of more than 1 million copies.
 As of March 2014, the album has sold 1.2 million copies.

 In the United States, The Altar and the Door ranked as the 144th best-selling album and the fourth best-selling Christian album of 2007.
 It was the 95th best-selling album and best-selling Christian album of 2008 and the 25th best-selling Christian album of 2009.
 The Altar and the Door was the 18th best-selling Christian album of the 2000s decade and has sold over 1,000,000 copies in the United States.

 Singles

 Three singles were released from The Altar and the Door.
-Lead single "East to West" peaked at number one on the Billboard Christian Songs chart and spent nineteen weeks at the top spo, tied for the second-longest run at the number one spot in the history of the chart.
+Lead single "East to West" peaked at number one on the Billboard Christian Songs chart and spent nineteen weeks at the top spot, tied for the second-longest run at the number one spot in the history of the chart.
 It also peaked at number twenty-five on the Billboard Bubbling Under Hot 100 Singles chart and ranked at number six on the decade-end Christian Songs chart.
 The album's second single "Every Man", peaked at number two on the Christian Songs chart and at number one on the Radio & Records Soft AC/INSPO chart.
 "Slow Fade", the album's final single, peaked at number five on the Christian Songs chart.